 Olympian Lynden Gray & Fern Feldman - Dressage4Kids Dressage4Kids founders pictured above with Olympic champion Lendon Gray and longtime friend Fern Feldman working with their non-profit to help young people everywhere.
 These are two of the finest champions of this industry who are vested in the life of Grace Gregory.
 Grace often says, that Lendon is the top of the leaders in this industry and she grows when they are together.

-Authors Dr. Kevin McAfee & Susan Gregory - Saddle Up! in Franklin, TN.
+Dr. Kevin McAfee & Susan Gregory working on the project at Saddle Up!